MCAT Gen Chem 1 is in the books! We had a unique opportunity to review some Chemistry that we probably haven’t seen in quite a while!

 So, when you begin to prep for the MCAT, it’s very exciting.
 You have tons of resources!
 You make an ambitious study schedule!
 You are excited to tackle the content, master the strategies and conquer the MCAT!

 Fast forward to approximately three to six weeks later.
 You’re exhausted.
 You’re overwhelmed.
 You start fantasizing about life post-MCAT and all you can think about is how great it would be to have a regular sleeping/showering schedule.
-In case you need them, here are some very useful resources about how to structure your study time and how important sleeping and exercising…Read more
+In case you need them, here are some very useful resources about how to structure your study time and how …Read more